-The College of Engineering has seven departments focused on education, research and engineering leadership.
+The College of Engineering has six departments focused on education, research and engineering leadership.

 Chemical Engineers are primarily concerned with process engineering: the conversion of raw materials into valuable products with application across a wide swath of industries.

 CAEE is the public face of engineering, overseeing projects and design solutions that are most often encountered in the public sphere.

 Traditional ECE areas include circuits and electronics, telecommunications, power, and controls.
 Today, ECE students also work in audio, optics, robotics, biomedical, and nanotechnology.